Steve Fowler, Fowler Associates

 TENS is used by Chiropractors to easy pain and

 to speed recovery of nerve and muscle damage.
-TENS units have been sold on
+TENS units have been sold on TV

-TV for muscle toning and weight loss.
+for muscle toning and weight loss.

 TENS

 is short for Transcutaneous Electrical Nerve Stimulation.
-The TENS generates
+The TENS generates electrical

-the brain through nerve fibers, thereby interrupting the brain's awareness
+nerve fibers, thereby interrupting the brain's awareness of pain.
+The TENS may

-of pain.
-The TENS may activate the release of endorphins.
-These are chemicals
+activate the release of endorphins.
+These are chemicals in the control system

-in the control system used by the body to suppress
+used by the body to suppress pain

 naturally.
-It is no longer necessary for many people to endure chronic or
+It is no longer necessary for many people to endure chronic or constant

-constant pain.
+pain.
 The use

-of TENS usually improves pain management significantly.
+TENS usually improves pain management significantly.
 TENS is safe, non-invasive,

 drug free, non-addictive and has no side effects.
-The TENS can reduce the
+The TENS can reduce the need

-pain relief device.
+relief device.

 Bone